-The Town received a number of comments from the public during the public comment period.
+The Town received one comment from the public during the public comment period.
 Town staff met with the planning consultants to review these comments, as well as those provided through the PLUS process, to develop recommendations for how the Town should address them (see APPENDIX AE-PUBLIC COMMENTS for comments and recommendations).